Private notebooks

 ALTER USER my_user SET DEFAULT_SECONDARY_ROLES = ('ALL');

-After an administrator executes the SQL statement above, the user can choose Projects » Notebooks in Snowsight or execute SQL commands in a new worksheet to create a private notebook.
+After the user or an administrator executes the SQL statement above, the user can create a private notebook in Snowsight (Projects » Notebooks) or by executing SQL commands in a new worksheet.

 A user who wants to execute SQL commands in an existing worksheet must execute the following SQL statement before creating a private notebook: